-There has been an explosion of queer content in the past 10 years.
+There has been an explosion of queer content in the past decade or so.
 Although much of this burst has been seen on the television landscape, movies have also made great strides toward telling stories about the LGBTQ community.
 Many have received mainstream attention during awards season.
 Notably, 2016's Moonlight became the first gay film to win Best Picture at the Academy Awards.
 A Fantastic Woman, a Chilean production centering on a transgender woman and released the following year, won Best Foreign Film at the Oscars.

 Not every fantastic LGBTQ movie garnered Oscar gold.
 Films like Tangerine, Weekend, and Rafiki moved the needle for greater representation of marginalized groups nationally and internationally.
 Some changed the world politically, and others changed how LGBTQ people saw themselves reflected in the culture.
 Below, see The Advocate's editors' picks of LGBTQ fiction films that defined the decade.

 The first feature from out writer, director, and actress Desiree Akhavan, Appropriate Behavior was a breakout at the Sundance Film Festival in 2014 and went on to earn an Independent Spirit Award nomination for Best First Screenplay.
 In the self-reflexive comedy, Akhavan’s Shirin navigates life after being dumped by the first woman with whom she’d had a significant relationship.
 With self-deprecating humor, the film explores the intersections of Shirin’s bisexual and Persian identities as she copes with coming out to her parents and life in the aftermath of the breakup.

 Akhavan went on to direct the conversion therapy drama The Miseducation of Cameron Post and to create the critical fave The Bisexual.